freakpants/tokens/README.md

 There is no license attached, and you are free to use and modify the code however you wish.
 I would however prefer it if you raised an issue/create a pull request for new features.

+The tracker is provided free to use, and will not be financed by ads or other methods.
+I would appreciate a follow on [Twitter](https://twitter.com/freakpants) though, to motivate me to create other projects for the FUT community and to make this tool more widely known.

 ## Database
 The code to generate the json file with the tokens in it, is not maintained in this repo.
 That's not because I'm hiding it, but because it's part of a repo that uses the entire database of players, and other functionality that is outside the scope of the tracker.
 The database is based on player data from WeFUT.com.
 Basically, I added a few extra fields to the database that assign a player as a token: